On average population levels for models with directed diffusion in heterogeneous environments: Introduction

 Lou \cite{Lou} demonstrated that for $r(x) = \alpha K(x)$ for some constant $\alpha>0$, the total population size of the solution $u_d$ to \eqref{intro1.5} exceeds the total carrying capacity for every $d\in(0,+\infty)$, i.e.,

 On the other hand, in \cite{Guo_2020}, the authors justified that when $r(x)$ is constant, and therefore is independent of $K (x)$, the logistic equation with spatially heterogeneous resources always supports a total population strictly smaller than the total carrying capacity at equilibrium, which is just opposite to the case $r = \alpha K$.
+This result can be interpreted as, once the growth rate of species is unchanged over the domain, a uniform distribution of resources maximizes the population of species.
+To strengthen this result, Mazari-Fouquer \cite{MazariFouquer2024} quantifies the optimality of a constant carrying capacity on the maximization of average population of species, compared to other resource distribution profiles.

 DeAngelis {\em et al} \cite{Ang2016} argued that, once the growth rate $r$ is not proportional to $K$, we can get different relations between the total population and the total carrying capacity.
 In particular, once these two functions are positively correlated (meaning that $r(x) = h(K(x))$ with $h'>0$), the total population of $u_d$ exceeds the total carrying capacity, while for negatively correlated $r$ and $K$ ($r(x) = h(K(x))$ and $h'<0$), the total population of $u_d$ is less for slow dispersal.
 The proofs of these results in \cite{Ang2016} are strongly based on the estimation of the integral of $u_d$ for small $d>0$.